dataviz-gc/intro-dataviz-summer18/github.md

 *TODO Insert Pipeline Graphic Here*

-## STEP 1: Downloading Tableau Software
+## STEP 1: Download Tableau Software

 ### What's Tableau?
 We will build all of our data visualizations using Tableau Software.
 Tableau is a leading data visualization tool.
 Its drag-and drop-interface allows users to create interactive and dynamic data dashboards without coding.
 As visual analytics continues to grow, Tableau has become increasingly popular in corporate, nonprofit, and government sectors.